Last updated: 9 June 2026

 The experience

 The standout feature is dividend tracking.
 Stock Events provides estimated future dividends, ex-dividend date alerts, payout calendars, a passive income chart, and dividend yield calculations.
-For anyone building a dividend portfolio, this is genuinely best-in-class.
+For anyone building a dividend portfolio, this is best-in-class in our experience.
 The app estimates missing future dividends so you always have a forward-looking view of expected income.
 We have not seen another free app do this as comprehensively.

 The timeline view is another strong point.
 It combines earnings reports, dividend dates, price changes, analyst ratings, and economic events into a single scrollable feed tailored to your watchlist.
 Push notifications keep you in the loop without requiring you to open the app constantly.

 Portfolio tracking is solid if not spectacular.
 You get intraday charts, overall profit and loss, and the ability to add transactions manually.
 The charts are clear and responsive, and the app handles multiple asset types in a single portfolio without fuss.
-That said, if you hold assets across several brokerages, the manual entry process can feel tedious unless you upgrade to Pro for brokerage connections.
+That said, if you hold assets across several brokerages, the manual entry process can feel tedious unless you upgrade to Pro and add the Connect add-on for brokerage connections.

 One thing we appreciated is the economic events calendar.
 Interest rate decisions, inflation data, unemployment figures: it is all laid out in a calendar view that makes it easy to see what is coming up and how it might affect your holdings.
 This is the sort of feature that a lot of standalone apps charge for.